Page 1 of 14

 We took our first foreign jaunt in the campervan looking for great walking in the Alps together with a good, old-fashioned road-trip.
-The journey delivered on both, taking in France, Switzerland and Italy.
-Despite our adage of "always follow the weather" in the campervan, we inadvertently ran into an extreme hot weather system, building and building in central Europe as the days progressed.
+The journey delivered both, taking in France, Switzerland and Italy.
+Despite our adage of "always follow the weather", we inadvertently ran into an extreme hot weather system building in central Europe.
 Our van is well equipped for dealing with cold weather but, like most campervans, is not well suited to excessive night time heat.
 This meant that rather than focusing on off-grid overnights as we'd intended to do, we were inclined to seek out campsites with swimming pools whenever possible in order to cool down.
-Heat aside, the weather was wonderful from start to finish and the campsites we did use we all fantastic and very reasonably priced and we loved the late afternoon and early morning swims.
+Heat aside, the weather was wonderful from start to finish and the campsites we did use were all fantastic and very reasonably priced and we loved the late afternoon and early morning swims.

 We’d always wanted to visit the Outer Hebrides and a campervan is the best way to do it.
 With a few days booked off coinciding with an exceptional weather forecast, in a place not known for long spells of fine weather, it felt like the chance of a lifetime.
 And so it proved.
 We sailed from Oban to Barra and toured Vatersay, Barra, Eriskay, South Uist, Benbecula and North Uist, wandering to the highest points on most.
 We’d hoped to return home via North Uist and Skye but Calmac ferry problems meant our only possible route home was back again via Barra to Oban.
 There are worse places to retrace your steps though.
 We were lucky enough to enjoy unbroken sunny days throughout in the lands of big beaches and even bigger sunsets.
 We camped, off-grid, in different locations each night, each one seemingly more spectacular than the last.